nicole-numfocus/pandas-czi/proposal.md

 ## Performance Monitoring

-Pandas uses [airspeed velocity][^asv] to monitor for performance regressions.
-ASV itself is a fabulous tool, but requires some additional work to be integrated into an open source project's workflow.
+Pandas uses [airspeed velocity][^asv] to monitor for performance regressions. airspeed velocity itself is a fabulous tool, but requires some additional work to be integrated into an open source project's workflow.

-The [asv-runner][^asv-runner] GitHub organization, currently made up of pandas maintainers, provides tools built on top of ASV.
+The [asv-runner][^asv-runner] GitHub organization, currently made up of pandas maintainers, provides tools built on top of airspeed velocity.
 We have a physical machine for running a number of project's benchmarks and tools managing the benchmark runs and reporting on results.

 We'd like to fund improvements and maintenance of these tools to